If the Universal Clipboard is not working on Mac or iPhone, you can find below the steps to troubleshoot and fix this problem on both devices.

 - Universal Clipboard remains active only for about 2 minutes, anything that you try to paste after 2 minutes will not work.

-- While you can copy text from Mac to anywhere on iPhone, images can only be pasted into dedicated apps (Notes, Keynotes, Pages).
+- While you can copy text from Mac to anywhere on iPhone, images can only be pasted into dedicated Apps like Notes, Keynotes or Pages.

-- The Paste function can be delayed, if the internet connection is not strong.
+- The Paste function can get delayed, if the internet connection is weak.

 - Universal Clipboard works best on a WiFi Network